GEOLYTIX/xyz/eleventy/environment-settings.md

 API key required to access the [Opencage geocoding service](https://opencagedata.com/api).

+## SRC_* parameter

+SRC_* can be used for parameter substitution either a view, a template src string, or anywhere in a locale.
+The bracketed SRC_* parameter eg. `${SRC_CDN}/public/script.js` will be substituted with the value from matching process environment key.
+Substitution is applied when the view is rendered, templates are loaded into the workspace, and after defaults are assigned to the workspace locales.

 ## Logging

 If enabled logs can be written from the execution of a serverless function to a log drain.